rembo10/headphones/README.md

 ![preview thumb](http://i.imgur.com/kcjES.png)

-If you run into any issues, visit http://headphones.codeshy.com/forum and report an issue.
+If you run into any issues, use the GitHub issue tracker at: http://github.com/rembo10/headphones/issues.

 This is free software under the GPL v3 open source license - so feel free to do with it what you wish.